Stefanistkuhl/obsidianschule/2.Klasse/English/😶‍🌫️Ehngtiger.md

 6.9.2069

 Hi everyone!
 Today I want to write about a statistic about Addiction among UK youth, which was written by PFA Research in 2019.
-Becouse i am young myself and
+As i am young myself,